Saint Lucian nationality law: By investment

 Requirements for acquiring nationality through investment in Saint Lucia include payment of fees, which in 2015 were US$50,000 for the main applicant, US$35,000 for each dependent over age eighteen, and US$25,000 for each dependent under age eighteen.
 The primary applicant must be 18 years of age or older and must make a minimum investment, which increases if there are dependents, in the Saint Lucia National Economic Fund, in an approved real estate purchase, or through the purchase of Government bonds.
 Agents of the Citizenship by Investment Unit are responsible for processing applications.
 Applicants must pay non-refundable due diligence fees for background checks and provide other documentation, such as medical reports, identity documents, and a police report, as required.

 By naturalisation

-Ordinary naturalisation in Saint Lucia can be obtained by adult persons of legal capacity, who in the 12 months prior to submitting an application resided in the territory, are of good character, and intend to be a resident of Saint Lucia.
+Ordinary naturalisation in Saint Lucia can be obtained by non-Commonwealth adult persons of legal capacity, who in the 12 months prior to submitting an application resided in the territory, are of good character, and intend to be a resident of Saint Lucia.
 Applicants petition the Minister responsible for immigration, who considers whether the applicant has adequate knowledge of the English language; and has resided within the territory, worked for the government, or has combined residency and government service for seven years.
-Upon approval, applicants must take an Oath of Allegiance and renounce their citizenship of origin.
+Upon approval, applicants must take an Oath of Allegiance and, unless they are a citizen of the Republic of Ireland, renounce their citizenship of origin.